 Mr. Yip has over 30 years of financial management experience in the mining industry for exploration and development companies and producers.
-Prior to joining P2 Gold, he was Executive Vice President and CFO of Pretium Resources.
-He began his tenure at Pretium in 2011 as a Director and joined the management team in 2015 as financing and construction of the Brucejack Mine commenced.
-He was responsible for establishing the systems and financial reporting as Pretium evolved from an explorer to a profitable intermediate gold producer.
+He served as CFO of the Company from December 2020 to June 2021.
+Prior to joining P2 Gold, Mr. Yip was Executive Vice President and CFO of Pretium Resources Inc. He began his tenure at Pretium Resources Inc. in 2011 as a director and joined the management team in 2015 as financing and construction of the Brucejack Mine commenced.
+He was responsible for establishing the systems and financial reporting as Pretium Resources Inc. evolved from an explorer to a profitable intermediate gold producer.
 Additionally, he led the refinancing of the company's construction financing package for Brucejack.
 Prior to Pretium, Mr. Yip served as CFO of several miners and explorers, including Silver Standard Resources, International Tower Hill Mines and Echo Bay Mines.
 Mr. Yip is a Chartered Professional Accountant (CPA, CA) and holds a Bachelor of Commerce degree in Business Administration from the University of Alberta.
 He also holds the ICD.D designation from the Institute of Corporate Directors.